Morimoto Station

 Morimoto Station (森本駅, Morimoto-eki) is a railway station on the IR Ishikawa Railway Line in Kanazawa, Ishikawa, Japan, operated by the third-sector railway operator IR Ishikawa Railway.

 Lines

-Morimoto Station is served by the 17.8 km IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 5.4 km east of Kanazawa.
+Morimoto Station is served by the IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 5.4 km east of Kanazawa.
 Through trains to and from the Ainokaze Toyama Railway Line and JR West Nanao Line also operate over this line.

 Layout

 The station consists of a side platform (platform 1) and island platform (platforms 2 and 3) serving a total of three tracks, with the station building located above the platforms.
 The station is staffed.